devsecopsmaturitymodel/DevSecOps-MaturityModel-data/README.md

 To start a local DSOMM instance on http://localhost:8080, run:

-   `./generateDimensions.bash --start-dsomm`
+  - `./generateDimensions.bash --start-dsomm`

 ### Test referenced URLs

 To test all URLs referenced by `implementations.yaml` and save results to `url-test-results.txt`, run:

-   `./generateDimensions.bash --test-urls`
+  - `./generateDimensions.bash --test-urls`

 ### Using Podman instead of Docker

 If you prefer Podman over Docker, set the environement variable `DOCKER_CMD` to `podman`, or edit the script for you operating system.

-## Development
-cd yaml-generation
-docker run --rm -v $(pwd):/app composer install cd .. docker run   -ti -v $(pwd)/yaml-generation:/var/www/html/yaml-generation  -v $(pwd)/src/assets/YAML/:/var/www/html/src/assets/YAML/ wurstbrot/dsomm-yaml-generation

 ## Credits